Holland Tunnel: Opening

 The Holland Tunnel was officially opened at 4:55 p.m.
 EST on November 12, 1927.
-President Coolidge ceremonially opened the tunnel from his yacht by turning the same key that had opened the Panama Canal in 1915.
-Time magazine reported that it Coolidge had used "the golden lever of the Presidential telegraphic instrument."
-It rang a giant brass bell at the tunnel's entrances that triggered American flags on both sides of the tunnel to separate.
+President Coolidge ceremonially opened the tunnel from his yacht by tapping the same telegraph key that had opened the Panama Canal in 1915, which Time magazine called "the golden lever of the Presidential telegraphic instrument."
+The telegraph signal electrically rang a giant brass bell at the tunnel's entrances that triggered American flags on both sides of the tunnel to separate.
 The tunnel's opening ceremony was broadcast on local radio stations.
 Approximately 20,000 people walked the entire length of the Holland Tunnel before it was closed to pedestrians at 7 p.m.
 The Holland Tunnel officially opened to vehicular traffic at 12:01 a.m. on November 13, the next day; over a thousand vehicles had gathered on the New Jersey side, ready to pay a toll.
 The first car to pay a toll was driven by the daughter of the chairman of New Jersey's Bridge and Tunnel Commission.
 The widows of chief engineers Holland and Freeman rode in the second vehicle that paid a toll.
 At the time, the Holland Tunnel was the world's longest continuous underwater vehicular tunnel, as well as the world's first tunnel designed specifically for vehicular traffic.